 Design and Construction:

 - Research on the habits and needs of the critter that will occupy the space must be taken into consideration in the design of the structure.
-This research is to be documented in the design journal and reflected in the marketing component of the competition.
+This research is to be documented in the Habitat Design Form and reflected in the marketing component of the competition.

-- A representation or facsimile of the selected critter or critters is to be displayed along with the pet home at the EnergyWhiz Oympics event; no live critters will be permitted.
+- A representation or facsimile of the selected critter or critters is to be displayed along with the pet home at the EnergyWhiz event; no live critters will be permitted.
+Any team that brings a live animal will be disqualified.

 - All teams must be able to discuss their product with the judges and explain the energy efficient and green design and construction components.
 Refer to the Judging Criteria for what areas will need to be covered.